Elysys/Docs/_docs/intercompany/INVTransferJournal.md

 ---
-title: Intercompany INV Transfer Journal
+title: Investment Transfer Journal
-description: How to use the Intercompany INV Transfer Journal
+description: How to use the Investment Transfer Journal
 ---

 # INV Transfer Journal